KhachDavid/onshape-to-urdf/README.md

 ## Notes
 - Customize by editing only `config.json` IDs.
-- Use `robot_standalone.urdf` when loading in tools that expect absolute mesh paths.
+- Use `robot_standalone.urdf` for portable URDFs with relative mesh paths (assets/base.stl).